OpenNyAI/aalap_legal_llm/README.md

 ```

 # Evaluation
+The aalap model was evaluated using three methodologies.
+1. Using GPT4 as an evaluator on Aalap test data
+2. Using Legalbench data
+3. Using All India Bar Exam (AIBE) data

-Various datasets and methods are employed for evaluation; refer to the paper for details.
+Please refer to the [paper]() for details.
 Evaluation scripts used to assess the model are included [here](evaluation/README.md).

 ***Note:** Some evaluation scripts utilize a TGI server to generate responses for different models such as Aalap or Mistral.*